Ashley Phillips (soccer, born 1986)

-Ashley Rae Phillips (born February 21, 1986) is an American soccer coach and former goalkeeper from Peabody, Massachusetts.
+Ashley Rae Phillips (born February 21, 1986) is an American soccer coach and former goalkeeper.

 Career

 Coaching career

 Phillips, born in Beverly, Massachusetts, is an American Woman's soccer coach.
 In 2010 Phillips became an assistant couch for Northeastern University soccer.
 In 2013 Phillips also became an assistant coach for the 2014 Boston Breakers.
 In 2016 Phillips was named head coach for Northeastern University.